Frequently asked questions about Portland Book Festival (formerly Wordstock), presented by Bank of America.

 Why do we restrict pre-owned books?
 On site book sales are absolutely critical to the success of the festival.
 By purchasing books at the festival, you support the amazing independent bookstores that partner with us as well as the authors and publishers who travel from near and far to share their work at the festival.
 Thank you for your support and understanding of this policy.

-The 2018 festival is delighted to expand the satellite bookstores to all festival stages (with the exception of the Arlene Schnitzer Concert Hall), where attendees can purchase a book and get it signed on site.
+The festival is delighted to feature satellite bookstores to all festival stages (with the exception of the Arlene Schnitzer Concert Hall), where attendees can purchase a book and get it signed on site.
 Authors will sign books immediately following the end of their event.

 - Oregon Historical Society: (Kids stage) Green Bean Books

 - The Old Church (YA stage): Powell’s Books

 - First Congregational United Church of Christ: Powell’s Books